jasonbayton/11ty/_src/support.md

 type: page
 layout: base.njk
 ---
-Are you looking for support with your mobility project?
-Struggling with an issue?
-Looking for advice?
+If you're looking for assistance with your mobility projects, I can offer multiple routes to support - both free and paid.

-Here are some of the topics I can offer help & advice on (non-exhaustive):
+As a reference, here are some of the topics I can offer help & advice on outside of _just Android_ (non-exhaustive):

 * Android Enterprise
-* Enterprise Mobility (multi-OS, multi-EMM)
+* Enterprise Mobility - multi-OS, multi-EMM: identity, provisioning, infrastructure, integration, etc. across AirWatch, Intune, MobileIron, others.
 * Mobility Strategy
-* Android (OS) development & certification (GMS)
+* Android (OS) development & certification (GMS - Google Mobile Services & [Play Protect certified](https://www.android.com/certified/))
 * Android hardware manufacturing
-* Product development, management, strategy
+* Product development, management, strategy, support
+* EMM platform product, marketing, strategy, support

 Here are some of the ways you can engage with me: